How to Protect Your Home or Business After the Storm From Storm Chasers and Insurance Fraud

 - License and insurance

-- HAAG Certification from the estimators who are doing the actual storm damage inspections
+- HAAG Certification from the estimators and the company

 - Ethical Trade Organization Membership such as CFRSA, FRSA, etc.

 If in the unfortunate event that your home or business sustains any storm damage and you need to File a Claim for Roofing, Siding, Gutters, Drywall Repair, Skylights or request Emergency Tarp Service, etc., please call us at 1-877-COLLIS-1 from Monday through Sunday from 7am to 10pm.

 You can fill out our Hurricane Irma Recovery Contact Form where you can either fill out a request for service or use our online chat with our customer service department.
 Our customer service representatives are here for you, and we at Collis Roofing are committed to helping you recover after the storm and make sure you are ready for the next one.

 Collis Roofing, a family owned and operated roofing and home improvement contractor, has been here supporting Florida homeowners and business owners for 23 years with ethical practices, commitment to safety and consumer awareness and excellence in workmanship, and we will continue to be here in the years to come should you need us.